CavemanTechandGamming/Mainstall/README.md

 ## Security Considerations

-- The application requires administrator privileges for system maintenance
+- The application requires administrator privileges for system maintenance operations
-- All commands are executed in separate PowerShell windows for transparency
+- All commands are executed in separate PowerShell windows for complete transparency
-- No commands are executed silently without user confirmation
+- No commands are executed silently without explicit user confirmation
-- Software installations use official winget packages
-- Input validation and command sanitization implemented
+- Comprehensive input validation and sanitization implemented
-- Security checks prevent command injection
+- Command injection prevention measures in place

 ## License